-Heavy, ‘warm rain’ to follow snowstorm, forecasters say
+Heavy, warm rain to follow snowstorm in Seattle area

 Seattle continues to dig out from a snowstorm that left thousands without power, forced dozens of school cancellations and dropped 7 inches of snow at Seattle-Tacoma International Airport over the course of two days.

-Seattle Public Schools is starting classes two hours late, while Lake Washington and Bellevue school districts — among others — have canceled classes.
+Seattle Public Schools is starting classes two hours late Tuesday, while Lake Washington and Bellevue school districts — among others — have canceled classes.
 For more information on school closures and delays, look here.

-The snowfall is the second highest accumulation in February at the airport since the weather service began keeping records in 1945, Felton said.
-The highest occurred in 1990, when a winter storm dropped 9.8 inches of snow at SeaTac.
+The snowfall is the second-biggest accumulation in February at the airport since the weather service began keeping records in 1945, Felton said.
+The highest occurred in 1990, when a winter storm dropped 9.8 inches of snow at Sea-Tac.

 While the snows have subsided, state and local authorities are warning drivers to watch for lingering ice and snow on roads.
 Forecasters expect a high temperature of 39 degrees Tuesday.

-As of 6:30 a.m., just over 25,000 Puget Sound Energy customers remain without power.
-Work crews worked through the night to repair power lines damaged by snow, the utility reported.
-Nearly 90,000 customers were left without power after the storm.
+As of 6:30 a.m., just over 25,000 Puget Sound Energy customers remained without power.
+Crews worked through the night to repair power lines damaged by snow, the utility reported.
+Nearly 90,000 customers initially were left without power after the storm.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.